-- For complete details, see gate installation instructions in hardware box - Position gate between posts - Allow 1" gap for hinge and 3⁄4" for latch and gate swing - · Block up gate to square with fence; rails should be level - Gate hardware must be secured to two sides of the post
+- For complete details, see gate installation instructions in hardware box - · Position gate between posts - Allow 1" gap for the hinge and 3/4" for latch and gate swing - · Block up gate to square with fence; rails should be level - Gate hardware must be secured to two sides of the post

-It is critical that gate hinge and latch posts are solid to ensure proper gate functionality.
-Two methods are available:

-- Slide aluminum gate stiffener inside hinge, latch or end posts with open end facing routed hole - Drive a screw through the vinyl into the aluminum stiffener at the bottom of the post to hold in place - Insert post into ground - Fill hole with concrete around outside of post

-- Use two pieces of $\frac{1}{2}$ " rebar in each hinge, latch and end post - Rebar should extend from the bottom of the hole to approximately 12" from the top of the post - Hold rebar in opposite corners of post with rebar separator clips - Fill post with concrete mix to cover rebar and hardware fasteners - Tamp post with a rubber mallet to eliminate air pockets - Leave gate on blocks for 72 hours to allow concrete to set
+- It is critical that gate hinge and latch posts are solid to ensure proper gate functionality.
+Two methods are available: - A. Aluminum gate post stiffener - Slide aluminum gate stiffener inside hinge, latch or end posts with open end facing routed hole - Drive a screw through the vinyl into the aluminum stiffener at the bottom of the post - Insert post into the ground - Fill hole with concrete around outside of post - B. Concrete and rebar - Use two pieces of 1/2" rebar in each hinge, latch and end post - Rebar should extend from the bottom of the hole to approximately 12" from the top of the post - Hold rebar in opposite corners of post with rebar separator clips - Fill post with concrete mix to cover rebar and hardware fasteners - Tamp post with a rubber mallet to eliminate air pockets - Leave gate on blocks for 72 hours to allow concrete to set

-- · Install post caps - Caps may be secured with glue, silicone adhesive or #8 x 3⁄4" screws, caps and washers
+- · Install post caps - Caps may be secured with glue, silicone adhesive or #8 x 3/4" screws, caps and washers